Airplane carbon footprint: What is the impact of a flight?

 Register to your free trial, answer 20 questions, and receive your carbon footprint.

-What solutions to reduce the carbon footprint of your flight?
+What are the solutions to reduce the carbon footprint of your flight?

 Carbon offsetting alternatives for air travel